5 Misconceptions About the Solo Parent ID

 On the other hand, you can still remain eligible if your child is older than 18 but has a mental or physical disability.

 Another fact is that the single parents described above are only considered a single parent if they take care of their children and the finances alone.
 This excludes the parents who have OFW spouses sending remittances regularly.

 The Social Welfare and Development Office made it clear that they evaluate each case carefully before they approve the Solo Parent ID application.
 They are very particular that a single parent must fit any of the said solo parent descriptions for no less than a year.

 Misconception #2: Get Your Solo Parent ID in One Day

 The ID will be issued within 30 days after filing.
-This is to give the social workers some time to evaluate if the applicant is eligible.
+This is to give the social workers time to evaluate the applicant’s eligibility.